eaglesemanation/raspios-cloudinit/README.md

-# Infrastructure for muralovka.ru
+# raspios-cloudinit

-This repository contains all code needed to setup muralovka.ru infrastructure
+Packer configuration for building RaspiOS Lite image with Cloud-Init and Netplan included for first-boot provisioning

-## Prerequisites
+## Building from scratch

 ### Dependencies